 As you grow older, so do your teeth, gums, and mouth.
 Morton Aesthetic and Implant Dentistry offers senior dentistry to help you take care of your smile and maintain good oral health during the later stages of your life.
-We welcome you to call us at 770-973-0141 to learn more about senior dentistry in Marietta, Georgia, and schedule your appointment with our caring dentists.
+We welcome you to call us at 770-973-0141 to learn more about senior dentistry in Marietta, Georgia, and schedule your appointment with our caring dentist.

 As you age, you may experience different dental health and hygiene issues than you did when you were younger.
 Some of the physical changes to your mouth that occur with age can put your teeth at greater risk, while decades of daily wear and tear can lead to the gradual deterioration of your oral structures.